The hothouse academies offering kids a shot at K-pop stardom

 "They only go home once every three months," says Park.
 Crayon drawings on the walls and a pile of board games stacked on a table are a reminder that the trainees are barely in their teens.

 The students also take drama lessons.
-"It teaches them how to use their voices and facial expressions," explains Aurore Barniaud, works at Global K where she helps to oversee the trainees' development.
+"It teaches them how to use their voices and facial expressions," explains Aurore Barniaud, who works at Global K where she helps to oversee the trainees' development.

 She points to a long narrow room, with mirrors on all of the walls.
 "Here, they train their walking and posture, to prepare for the stage," she says.
 There is also a recording studio and a concert hall.